Martibis/256ART-generative-art-template/README.md

 The `traits.js` file contains the traits that should be stored on-chain.
 You should modify these for the traits for your generative artwork.

-It's important to note that `traits.js` is only for the traits the generative artist would like to store on the Ethereum blockchain. `inputData.js` emulates how traits would be added from the chain, and you should not modify this file.
+It's important to note that `traits.js` is only for the traits you would like to store on the Ethereum blockchain.
+These traits can not depend on the values of other traits. `inputData.js` emulates how traits would be added from the chain, and you should not modify this file.

 Traits are stored fully in-chain and calculated on a scale of 0 - 10000.
 Use strings for `trait_description` and `trait_value` (for on-chain storage).
-If you need to store non-string data types, use parse functions (e.g., `parseInt()`) in `artwork.js`.
+If you need to store non-string data types, use parse functions (e.g., `parseInt()`) inside your art script.

 To access traits in your art script, use `inputData["traitName"]`.

 ## inputData.js

-This file generates the input data the same way it would be created on-chain.
+This file generates the input data the same way it would be created on chain.
 The `inputData` object contains the `tokenId` and `hash`, as well as the randomized trait values based on the `hash`.
 The `hash` serves as the seed for the randomness, ensuring that the same set of traits is generated each time the same `hash` is used.

-The `hash` value can be set as a URL parameter or a random `hash` will be generated if no value is specified.
-This allows the artist to keep the same set of traits by using the same `hash`, which can be useful during development.
-The `tokenId` value can also be set as a URL parameter or generated randomly.
+During development, the `hash` value can be set as a URL parameter or a random `hash` will be generated if no value is specified.
+This allows the artist to keep the same set of traits by using the same `hash`, which can be useful when debugging.
+The `tokenId` value can also be set as a URL parameter, else it will be generated randomly (0 - 255).

 It's important to note that the `inputData.js` file should not be modified, as it emulates how the traits would be added from the chain.
 Instead, the `traits.js` file should be modified to define the traits for the generative artwork.
 The `generateRandomNumbers` function in `inputData.js` uses the `traits` object to generate randomized trait values based on the `hash`.